MeetMyRoute/T3A2-FullStackApp-PartB-Documentation/README.md

 </details>

 ### Project Management & Task Delegation
-Discord was used as our primary platform for communication and Trello for tracking progress.
+We used Discord as our primary platform for communication and Trello for tracking progress.
 The To-Do list on Trello was organised into Front-End and Back-End tasks.
 Each card was labelled to identify which feature the task related to and checklists were added to monitor progress and track the remaining steps required to complete each task.

 We decided to delegate tasks based on features, ensuring that all team members gained hands-on experience in both front-end and back-end development for their assigned features.
 This approach helped promote a well-rounded understanding of the entire project and allowed for efficient collaboration.